Tampines: Contesting parties

-Most of Tampines has been represented by the People's Action Party (PAP) since the independence of Singapore.

-The National Solidarity Party (NSP) has contested Tampines GRC in every general election since the constituency was first established in 1988, with the exception of 1997 when the party was disqualified.
-It contested under the Singapore Democratic Alliance (SDA) in the 2001 and 2006 elections.
+Most of Tampines has been represented by the People's Action Party (PAP) since the independence of Singapore, and three different political parties had challenged in the Tampines Planning area.
+Until 2025, Tampines GRC has seen straight contests between the PAP and the National Solidarity Party (NSP), who has contested the there in every election, except in 1997 when the latter had been disqualified.
+NSP also contested Tampines under the Singapore Democratic Alliance (SDA) banner in the 2001 and 2006 elections.

-The Workers' Party (WP) had contested parts of the town in Tampines North, under the now-defunct Eunos GRC, in the 1988 and 1991 general elections.
-In both elections, WP lost narrowly with 49.11% and 47.62% of the votes respectively, despite fielding well-known candidates—Francis Seow, former Solicitor-General of Singapore, and Lee Siew Choh, a former PAP MP and former Barisan Sosialis leader.
-The WP returned to Tampines in the 2006 general election to contest in the parts under Aljunied GRC and East Coast GRC, and has continued to do so in subsequent elections.
-In 2011, they won Aljunied GRC, gaining the party’s first electoral foothold in Tampines, albeit only a small portion.
+Workers' Party (WP) has also contested the northern parts of Tampines when Tampines North was under the Eunos GRC and Pasir Ris GRC; the WP, which led by two prominent candidates, former Solicitor general Francis Seow, and former PAP MP and former Barisan Sosialis leader Lee Siew Choh, contested in the 1988 and 1991 elections where they lost narrowly in the former GRC.
+WP later contested the Aljunied GRC and East Coast GRC since the 2006 election, with them winning the former in 2011, gaining the party’s first electoral foothold in Tampines, albeit only a small portion.
 In 2025, WP expanded its presence by contesting Tampines GRC and Tampines Changkat SMC, marking the first time the party contested across the entire Tampines Planning Area.

 The People's Power Party (PPP) contested Tampines GRC in the 2025 general election, making it the only GRC that year to feature a four-cornered contest.
-The team was led by the party's Secretary-General, Goh Meng Seng, who had previously contested in Tampines GRC in the 2011 election under the NSP.
+The team was led by the party's Secretary-General, Goh Meng Seng, who had previously contested in Tampines GRC in the 2011 election under the NSP banner.

 Members of Parliament

-Minister of Communications and Information Tay Eng Soon was responsible for the Tampines North ward in Eunos GRC from 1988 until his death in 1993.
-He died while in office due to heart failure.
-Mah Bow Tan had contested in and led the constituency from 1988 until his retirement from politics in 2015.
-Between 2011 and 2020, Deputy Prime Minister and Minister for Finance Heng Swee Keat headed the PAP team, before he was transferred to East Coast GRC.
-Since 2020, Tampines GRC has been led by Minister of the Environment and Water Resources and Muslim Affairs Masagos Zulkifli, who has been contesting since the 2006 general election.
+Minister of State for Communications and Information Tay Eng Soon was responsible for the Tampines North ward in Eunos GRC from 1988 until his death in 1993.
+The northern areas of Tampines was currently managed by North East CDC mayor and Minister of State Baey Yam Keng (a former Tanjong Pagar GRC MP) since 2011, and later in 2025, Minister for Culture, Community and Youth and former major-general David Neo.

+Tampines GRC was first led by Mah Bow Tan until his retirement from politics in 2015; Minister of the Social and Family Development Masagos Zulkifli, having first elected in the area in the 2006 election, served as the leading MP, alongside former Deputy Prime Minister and Minister for Finance Heng Swee Keat, who was the MP for Tampines Central between 2011 and 2020 before being deployed to the neighbouring East Coast GRC.

+Tampines Changkat was first managed by Aline Wong, one of the first female office holders in post-independent Singapore; since 2015, Desmond Choo (former branch secretary for Hougang SMC and candidate in 2011) served as the MP for Tampines Changkat.
+The Simei and Xilin areas were currently managed by Jessica Tan since 2006.